Boys! Boys! Boys! Celebrating the art of male photography

-I caught up with Ghislain Pascal, director of The Little Black Gallery London, for a guide to the photographers featured in this showcase.
+We caught up with Ghislain Pascal, director of The Little Black Gallery in London, for a guide to some of the photographers that he’s been featuring in his showcase titled, Boys!
+Boys!
+Boys!
+A celebration of the magic that happens when a photographer turns their artistic eye onto the male form.

-Do you have any particular favourite photos in this edition?
+Do you have any particular favourite photos of boys?

 I like them all, but the ones I want now in my collection are Tristan In The Bedroom by Stephane Gizard, Luke Smithers’ Cowboy series, and Lulu Delafalaise’s Le Vigoureux.

-What does this collection of photos have to say about men, masculinity, and sexuality?
+What do these photos have to say about men, masculinity, and sexuality?

 I leave that to the viewer to interpret.
 All that I’m trying to do is push the boundaries and say that it’s fine to hang artworks of boys on your walls.
 Judging by the response, the message seems to be getting through.